Department of Teacher and Bilingual Education

 EDSE 5361 Ed and Psy Measrmt and Eval 3 SCH (3-0)

-Diagnostic and instructional assessment of individuals with handicaps for collaborative education decision-making.
+Diagnostic and instructional assessment of individuals with disabilities for collaborative education decision-making.
 Selection and administration of measures for comprehensive evaluation of individuals within their environments.
 A minimum of 15 hours of field experience is required.
 Prerequisite: EDSE 5360.

 EDSE 5362 Behav Aspec Clsrm Org and Mgt 3 SCH (3-0)